Bangor Mountain, Coast and Woods Walk

 Walks near Bangor

-- North Wales Path - Explore hills, valleys, mountains and the beautiful coast on this stunning walk through North Wales
+- North Wales Path - Explore hills, coast, valleys, mountains and the beautiful coast on this stunning walk through North Wales

 - Penrhyn Castle - Explore 60 acres of woodland and parkland surrounding this large 19th-century neo-Norman castle near Bangor, Gwynedd